 Vehicle Repossession Laws in Georgia

-When a borrower takes out a car loan, or leases a car, they will sign a loan agreement (promissory note) to pay back the loan in installments.
+When a borrower takes out a car loan or leases a car, they will sign a loan agreement (promissory note) to pay back the loan in installments.
 During this period, the lending company is the one who actually owns the title to the car, not the borrower.
-If at any time during the agreed payment period the borrower defaults on the loan, or falls behind on payments, the lender has the right to take the car back.
-This is called a Vehicle repossession and it is perfectly legal in the state of Georgia.
+If, at any time during the agreed payment period, the borrower defaults on the loan or falls behind on payments, the lender has the right to take the car back.
+This is called Vehicle repossession, and it is perfectly legal in the state of Georgia.

 How Many Payments Can You Miss Before Your Car is Repossessed?

-There is no set time limit on when your car can be repossessed if you have defaulted on your loan.
-Technically, when you are even one day late with your car payments you are in default of your loan agreement.
+There is no set time limit on when your car can be repossessed if you have defaulted on your car loan.
+Technically, when you are even one day late with your car payments, you are in default on your loan agreement.
 With that being said, it is very risky to go beyond one month of default on your car note.
-Even if you are within 1 month, it is very important to communicate with your lender.
-Do not avoid calls or letters, speak to them about your financial situation and be honest.
+Even if you are within one month, it is very important to communicate with your lender or car creditor.
+Do not avoid calls or letters.
+Speak to them about your financial situation and be honest.
 Don’t tell them that you can make a payment in the near future if you cannot.

-Attention: If your car has been repossessed or about to be repossessed in the state of Georgia, time is of the essence to take action.
+Attention: If your car has been repossessed or is about to be repossessed in the state of Georgia, time is of the essence to take action.
 Contact Cherney Law Firm today for a FREE Consultation.
 We are here to answer your questions.
 We can get your car back or stop the future repo.
-Don’t Delay, call us immediately at (770) 485-4141 or fill out our form on the side of this page and Attorney Matthew Cherney will contact you.
+Don’t Delay; call us immediately at (770) 999-0896 or fill out our form on the side of this page, and Attorney Matthew Cherney will contact you.

 What Happens When Your Car Gets Repossessed?

-After your car has been repossessed in Georgia, the lender will notify the debtor that they have 10 days to pay off the loan in full.
+After your car has been repossessed in Georgia, the lender will notify the debtor that they have ten days to pay off the loan and repo fees in full.
 This includes any associated costs that were added to actually repossess the vehicle.
-Once that period has ended, the lender will usually sell it through an auction.
-It is important to note that most of the time, the lender does not receive the full amount that was owed on the vehicle, this could be thousands of dollars less than what you owed on your loan.
-The difference between what you owed on the loan and what the lender sold it for is called the deficiency amount.
-Your lender will expect you to pay the deficiency amount.
-They can legally sue you for it.
+Once that period has ended, the lender will usually sell it through an auction to sell the vehicle in a commercially reasonable manner.
+It is important to note that most of the time, the lender does not receive the full amount that was owed on the vehicle.
+This could be thousands of dollars less than what you owed on your loan.
+The difference between what you owed on a loan and what the lender sold it for is called the deficiency amount.
+Your lender will expect you to pay the deficiency balance.
+They can legally sue you for it during the repossession process.

 Your Credit report will also suffer in more ways than one.
-The repossession will show up on your credit report for 7 years and if your creditor sues for a deficiency judgment and is successful, that will also be on your credit report.
+The Repossession will show up on your credit report for seven years, and if your creditor sues for a deficiency judgment and is successful, that will also be on your credit report.

 Voluntary Repossession of a Vehicle in Georgia